Faculty and Administration

 Adjunct Professor of Law

 Emily N. Winfield is Adjunct Professor of Animal Law and former Associate Director of the Center for Animal Law.
-Currently a litigation associate at Bryan Cave LLP, Ms. Winfield has extensive knowledge of the legal issues involved in the humane treatment of animals.
+Currently an associate at Duane Morris LLP, Ms. Winfield has extensive knowledge of the legal issues involved in the humane treatment of animals.
 She is active in advocacy efforts related to general animal welfare and regularly contributes to the center’s extracurricular programs and outreach efforts.
 Professor Winfield received her JD from University of Iowa and her BA from Case Western Reserve University.